United Kingdom in the Eurovision Song Contest: Commentators and spokespersons

 From 2004 to 2015, and again in 2022, both semi-finals were broadcast on BBC Three.
 During BBC Three's tenure as an online only channel, semi-final coverage was broadcast on BBC Four.
-In 2023, the semi-finals will be broadcast on BBC One, with the final also broadcast on BBC Radio Merseyside with alternative Liverpudlian commentary led by Claire Sweeney.
+In 2023, the semi-finals and final were broadcast on BBC One, BBC Radio 2, and BBC Radio Merseyside, with the latter providing alternative Liverpudlian commentary by Claire Sweeney and Paul Quinn (chosen as part of the station's "The Voice of Eurovision" talent search campaign) for the final.
+In August 2023, it was confirmed that the semi-finals would remain on BBC One for the 2024 contest; and later also on BBC Radio 2.
 In 2014, Ana Matronic provided commentary for the second semi-final of the 2014 contest on BBC Radio 2 Eurovision, a temporary station which was broadcast on DAB radio over four days, as well as the BBC Radio 2 website.
 She continued this role in 2015.